Get

 We recommend introducing the lie-down cue right away.
 On the very first lure, you should say the word “down.”
 Your dog should quickly begin to associate your cue with the command, eliminating the need for the lure.
 However, you’ll likely find yourself luring your canine for several sessions.

 You can technically use any word for the cue that you want.
 The only requirement is that it shouldn’t sound like any other word your dog knows.
-That includes words that aren’t commands, like your dog’s name, and words like “treat.”
+That includes words that aren’t commands, like your dog’s name and words like “treat.”
 Some dogs are better at differentiating words than others.
 However, it helps all dogs if you keep words as different as possible.

 Keep practicing with the cue and lure for several sessions.
 Then, you can move on to the next step.

-5. Fade to Lure
+5. Fade the Lure

 You don’t want your dog to require a lure to do the command.
 Therefore, you need to fade out the lure.
 In the beginning, this means you may not lure your dog all the way.
 Once your dog seems to understand the command, start by luring only halfway down.
 Your dog should figure out what you want and go the rest of the way down (if they don’t, you need to practice more).